chatgut/userServiceEmi/README.md

 ## Endpoints
 The following endpoints are available:

-### Endpoint: GET /users
+### Endpoint: GET /users/all

-Returns an array of user profiles, or an empty array if no users are found.
+Returns an array of all user profiles, or an empty array if no users are found.

 ### Endpoint: GET /users/{userID}